 In May 2014, the FASB issued ASU 2014-09, which, as amended, supersedes the revenue recognition requirements in Topic 605, Revenue Recognition, as well as most industry-specific guidance, and significantly enhances comparability of revenue recognition practices across entities and industries by providing a principle-based, comprehensive framework for addressing revenue recognition issues.
 In order for a provider of promised goods or services to recognize as revenue the consideration that it expects to receive in exchange for the promised goods or services, the provider should apply the following five steps: (1) identify the contract with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
 ASU 2014-09, as amended, will be effective for fiscal years, and interim periods within those years, beginning after December 15, 2017.
 The new standard may be applied retrospectively or on a modified retrospective basis with the cumulative effect recognized on the date of adoption.
-Although we expect to adopt ASU 2014-09, as amended, commencing in fiscal year 2018, on a retrospective basis, we continue to evaluate the impact that adoption of this accounting standards update will have on our financial statements and disclosures.
-We anticipate concluding our preliminary assessment and providing detail on the impact of adoption of this accounting standard in the first half of 2017.
+Although we expect to adopt ASU 2014-09, as amended, commencing in fiscal year 2018, on a retrospective basis, we continue to evaluate the impact that adoption of this accounting standard in the first half of 2017.